stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/10_model_view_adapter.md

 is in contrast to direct Model-to-View communication found in Traditional MVC.
-All the orchestration is heavily centralized: the Controller becomes a communication hub, taking signals from either the Model objects (change notifications) or the View (user events) and acting accordingly.
+All the orchestration is heavily centralized: the Controller becomes a communication hub, taking signals from either the Model objects (change notifications) or the View (user events) and acts accordingly.

 This constraint might appear excessively strict, but provides some With a communication network artificially constrained, making it